dingzr2001/dingzr2001/README.md

 - ⚡ Fun fact: ...
 -->
 ### Hi!🏄Welcome to my space!
 I am Zhaorui Ding from China
+This is the GitHub account that I use for daily studies and recording.
 ### 👔 I am currently:
-&nbsp;&nbsp;&nbsp;&nbsp;an undergraduate in Department of Computer Science, Huazhong University of Science and Technology (HUST)
+&nbsp;&nbsp;&nbsp;&nbsp;an undergraduate in the School of Computer Science, Huazhong University of Science and Technology (HUST)
 ### 📖 I am learning and working on:
-- AI for bioinformatics
-- Indexing and partitioning of database(data lake)
+- Indexing and partitioning of databases(data lake)
+- Anomaly Detection of Storage Systems
 ### 🧰 My daily learning and working involve:
 - <p>Programming language: &nbsp;&nbsp;
   <img alt="C" src="https://img.shields.io/badge/-C-45b8d8?style=flat-square&logo=c&logoColor=white" />